The Cycle of Abuse: My story.

 Whatever the case may be, it’s essential to understand that abusive relationships often follow a predictable cycle, and recognizing this cycle is the first step towards breaking free from toxic relationships.

-I am not a Doctor or Psychologist but I lived this cycle for years, saw the patterns but didn’t understand them.
-I was young and thought I could conquer the world and could achieve anything, including making my husband happy.
-That happiness was only intermittent and this was very confusing for me.
+I am not a Doctor or psychologist, but I lived this cycle for years, saw the patterns but didn’t understand them.
+I was young and thought I could conquer the world and achieve anything, including making my husband happy.
+That happiness was only intermittent, and this was very confusing for me.

 I want to share my story with you to highlight how the cycle of abuse works.
-Being trapped in this cycle kept me running in circles for 20 years hoping for a better outcome.
-People who have never been in an abusive relationship often don’t comprehend why I tolerated abuse for 1 day let alone for years.
+Being trapped in this cycle kept me running in circles for 20 years, hoping for a better outcome.
+People who have never been in an abusive relationship often don’t comprehend why I tolerated abuse for one day, let alone for years.

-If I can help someone with my experience and with what I have learned about the Cycle of Abuse that will be awesome.
+If I can help someone with my experience and what I have learned about the Cycle of Abuse, that will be awesome.

-It was only when someone mentioned the Cycle of Abuse in passing did I start to study, investigate and finally understand what was happening to me.
+It was only when someone mentioned the Cycle of Abuse in passing that I started to study, investigate, and finally understand what was happening to me.

 Abuse is never okay.
 If you’re currently experiencing abuse or looking to support someone experiencing it, understanding the narcissistic Cycle of Abuse from someone who has gone through it may help you.